 Marakkar Arabikadalinte Simham Trailer: A Glimpse Of Mohanlal-Priyadarshan Duo's Visual Extravaganza

 Marakkar Arabikadalinte Simham is unarguably the most awaited upcoming project of South Indian cinema right now.
-The much-awaited Marakkar Arabikadalinte Simham trailer is will be released in an hour by some of the most celebrated actors of Indian cinema at 5 PM, today.
-The official trailer is expected to give a glimpse of Mohanlal-Priyadarshan duo's visual extravaganza.
+The much-awaited Marakkar Arabikadalinte Simham trailer has been finally released by some of the most celebrated actors of Indian cinema today.
+The official trailer has now given a glimpse of the Mohanlal-Priyadarshan duo's visual extravaganza.

-Here's the link to the premiere of Marakkar Arabikadalinte Simham trailer...
+Here's the link to the magnificent Marakkar Arabikadalinte Simham trailer...

-From the sneak peeks video which was released during the success celebration of Mohanlal-Prithviraj Sukumaran duo's Lucifer and the recently released first official teaser, it is evident that Marakkar Arabikadalinte Simham will be a never-seen-before experience for the Malayalam cinema audiences.
-All the aspects, especially the cinematography, visual effects, production design, and background score, were just excellent in both the sneak peek video and the first teaser.
+The 2.23-minutes long trailer of Marakkar Arabikadalinte Simham begins with the voice-over of actor Vineeth and a conversation between a young boy and Mangattachan, played by Hareesh Peradi.
+The trailer introduces the young Kunjali Marakkar IV, played by Pranav Mohanlal and later moves on to the characters played by Kalyani Priyadarshan, Suhasini Maniratnam, Keerthy Suresh, and Manju Warrier.

+The voice-over describes Kunjali Marakkar as a mysterious person who holds a great place in the hearts of common people.
+Later, Mohanlal is introduced as Kunjali Marakkar IV, and the trailer gives glimpses of the magnificent war sequences which are rich with extraordinary cinematography, visual effects, and brilliant production design.

 As we all know, the Mohanlal starrer is the biggest motion picture produced in the Malayalam film industry to date.
 If the reports are to be believed, Marakkar Arabikadalinte Simham has been made with a whopping budget of 100 Crores.
 According to director Priyadarshan, the historical drama is the most technically-perfect film made in Indian cinema to date.